Valar-Systems/Glasscalibur/README.md

 ![window opener mount](/media/mount-gif.gif)

 There are 2 mounts that are attached with adhesive.
-If necessary, you can also use a screw into the sill, but that has been required.
+If necessary, you can also use a screw into the sill, but that has not been required.

 First attach the window mount.